 You could choose to avoid all plastic throughout the coffee-maker system.
 One way is to use a porcelain pour-through filter with unbleached paper filters in the same size.
 They even make these in single sizes that pop right onto your mug:Porcelain #2 Coffee Dripper / Filter Cone.
 Starbucks also makes a good one.
 Or try a French press with steel and/or glass construction- a favorite among coffee aficionados.
 They even make single-serve size French Press mugs.

 Author: Dr. Rivard is a licensed naturopathic doctor (N.D.) and owner of Seasons Natural Healthcare, LLC in southern NH.
-(And I love a good cup of coffee, espresso, or tea.)
+(And I love a good cup of espresso or coffee, brewed the old fashioned way.)